SMoumen/InsuranceManagement/README.md

 This service is stateless, therefore it supports vertical and horizontal scaling.

 For the purpose of this exercise I chose TestContainers with Docker to make the local development easier.
+Also so that you won't have to set up a local database yourself when running the service.
-Otherwise I would have chosen a real database setup, which doesn't run on docker, in production :).
+Otherwise, I would have chosen a real database setup, which doesn't run on docker like in production :).

 ## Points to Improve
 - **Security**: Add OAuth/JWT or API keys (currently open access).
 - **Performance**: Use Java Virtual Threads for heavy loads if needed.
 - **Logging** : Add more metrics and logs, then setup Grafana and a log monitoring tool such as Kibana or Splunk.

-For questions, check the code or ask!
+Also improve exception handling.